dearimgui/dear_bindings/docs/MetadataFormat.md

 Languages which support default function arguments can probably ignore any functions with `is_default_argument_helper` set to `true`, as those are additional functions added to support simulating default arguments in C.

+When using a version of ImGui with `ImStr` (string view) support, languages which use string views should probably ignore any functions with `is_imstr_helper` set, as these are generated functions that give an alternative interface using `const char*` instead of `ImStr`.
+Conversely, if you are using `const char*` for your strings, then you probably want to ignore and functions with `has_imstr_helper` set.

 ```json
 {
     "name": "ImGui_CreateContext",